for-alisia/typescript_examples/readme.md

 10. ### React + Redux (rrts folder)

 Simple React todo-project with Redux and Thunk.
 Just a try with TypeScript and very basic functionality.

+---

+11. ### React snippets (tsreact-snippets)

+Base little examples of using TS for props, state, refs, events and classes.
+No UI, just code snippets to have e reference.

+12. ### Redux example (redux-ts)

+Main goal is to use TS with Redux ecosystem.